imousterian/OdinProject/Project1_2_javascript_jquery/README.md

 These issues will be addressed and fixed in the future.

-Tested in Chrome, Safari 7, and Firefox.
+Tested and works in Chrome and Safari 7.
+Daleks do not work in Firefox.